0xPolygon/polygon-docs/docs/pos/payments/transfers/transfer-usdc.md

+!!! info
+    NOTE: Like all of crypto, payments require handling sensitive data.
+The following examples are demonstrations of integrations but should not be used in production.
+In production, sensitive information such as API keys, private-key wallets, etc., should be put in a secrets manager or vault.

 ## USDC
-USDC is ranked as the 7th largest cryptocurrency, with a circulation of $65 billion.
-Nearly 5 million monthly active users engage with USDC on Polygon protocols.
-Cost-efficient transactions on Polygon makes it the default chain for USDC payments, especially micro or high-volume payments.
+USDC is a [top stablecoin used for payments on Polygon.](https://defillama.com/stablecoins/Polygon) Cost-efficient transactions on Polygon makes it the default chain for USDC payments, especially micro or high-volume payments.

 ### Integrating USDC
 Circle has [excellent documentation,](https://developers.circle.com/) including ready-to-use SDKs and sample applications